svylabs/stablebase/WHITEPAPER.md

 # Conclusion

 StableBase offers a simplified and efficient approach to decentralized stablecoin issuance and management.
-By employing a minimalist design and a market-driven, pay-as-you-go model, it provides users with flexibility in protecting their positions according to their individual needs and market conditions.
+By employing a a market-driven, pay-as-you-go model, it provides users with flexibility in protecting their positions according to their individual needs and market conditions.
 The elimination of interest rates and origination fees lowers barriers to entry, making the system more accessible.
-The innovative redemption mechanism, supported by the Stability Pool for liquidations and a robust token incentive program, ensures system stability and encourages active participation.
+The innovative redemption mechanism, supported by the incentivized Stability Pool for liquidations ensures system stability and encourages active participation.
 This alignment of incentives fosters a resilient ecosystem that benefits all stakeholders.